JackPotat0/jackpotat0.github.io/docs/game.md

 - Legend of Mana (PS1) (Combat is too unbearable, non linear layout is too uncomfortable for me.
 This is Yoko Shimomura's single best standalone OST.
 It captured the magical fantasy world like no other, not even her future works has this degree of raw imagination.
 I will die on this hill.)

 ### **NEXT UP/ONGOING**
-- Code Vein
+- Radiata Stories
 - Trails to Azure
+- Ys 1+2 Chronicles

 ### **INTERESTED IN**
-- Radiata Stories
 - Golden Sun
 - Dragon Quest 8
 - Hi-Fi Rush